qv1145145/Windows-3.1-PS-2-Mouse-Wheel-Support/README.md

 ### Direct VxD API test

-Compile `TEST/testvxd.c` with Open Watcom.
+Compile `TEST/test.cpp` with Open Watcom.
 If the VxD is loaded correctly, it should display version and supported status.

 ### Driver function test

-Compile `TEST/testdrv.c`.
-It calls `LoadLibrary` and `GetProcAddress` for the exported functions.
-Currently both return 0.
+Compile `TEST/test.asm`.
+It tests whether the VxD exists and calls the API.

 ## Known Limitations